ghchinoy/mitreidconnect-docker/README.md

 ## Notes

-* the image is pretty fat, could use some slimming (1.217 GB)
+* the image is pretty fat, could use some slimming (1.207 GB, thanks maven!)
 * no need for `sudo`
 * probably no need for other projects, for now (client, uma-server*)
 * might be nice to regen jwks as per [docs](https://github.com/mitreid-connect/OpenID-Connect-Java-Spring-Server/wiki/Key-generation) on start of container
-* `mvn jetty:run` downloads jetty, find a way to have that already on the image.